 Shareholder remedies against directors

 Directors only owe their duties to the company, and so shareholder remedies have to be made indirectly against directors.
 One way of doing this is by bringing a derivative claim on behalf of the company.

 Another way is to remove the director from their position on the board of the company.
 Under the Companies Act 2006, shareholders can remove a director by making a decision, called an ordinary resolution, where more than 50% of the shareholders that are entitled to vote on the decision approve the decision.
 If this were to happen, be aware that if the director is employed by the company, their employment may continue if the term of the director’s service contract is not linked to their term as a statutory director.

-In certain circumstances where the director has acted against these duties, for example by committing fraud, persistently breaching the companies legislation, or on conviction of an indictable offence, a court can make a disqualification order against a person to stop them becoming or remaining a director for a period of up to 15 years.
+In certain circumstances where the director has acted against these duties (for example, by committing fraud, persistently breaching the legislation provided for by the Companies Acts, or on conviction of an indictable offence), a court can make a disqualification order against a person to stop them becoming or remaining a director for a period of up to 15 years.

-It is worth noting that there are a few ways in which a director may be protected from liabilities arising as a result of their acts as a director.
+It’s worth noting that there are a few ways in which a director may be protected from liabilities arising as a result of their acts as a director.
 The articles of association of a company will usually contain a limit of liability and/or an indemnity for directors acting on its behalf.
-If it appears to the court that a director is or may be liable but, considering the circumstances of the case, it looks like they acted honestly and reasonably, the court can relieve the director, either wholly or partially, from liability.
+If it appears to the court that a director is or may be liable but, considering the circumstances of the case, it looks like they acted honestly and reasonably, the court can relieve the director (either wholly or partially), from liability.